Bestmart721/novitai.github.io/contents/career/graduate-scheme.md

 * Native level fluency in Python
 * Knowledge and understanding of Linux

-Contact us with your CV and your github/gitlab/personal website via careers@novit.ai
+Contact us with your CV and your github/gitlab/personal website via careers@novit.ai or using the form below.

 Be part of the future! 🚀